Armistice

 Word reaches the 142nd

 The Armistice called for the cessation of hostilities that day, at 11:00 a.m.
 Paris time.
 American general Pershing’s headquarters was notified at about 6 a.m.
 As a result, word reached the 142nd Infantry Regiment by radio later that morning.
 The 142nd was behind the lines training and had expected to be on their way to battle when the news arrived.
 As 11 a.m. approached, they could hear the artillery fire at the front getting louder.
 Soldiers of the 142nd wondered if, through some act of treachery, the Germans had decided to counterattack.
-However, the increase in artillery fire in the last hour of World War One was nothing more than artillerymen firing so as not to have any shells to carry back.
+However, the increase in artillery fire in the last hour of World War One was nothing more than artillerymen firing in order to have no shells to carry back.

 Eleven o’clock a.m. on the eleventh day of the eleventh month passed, and the firing stopped.
 The fighting was finally over.